druv022/Sentiment_Analysis/README.md

 ionna : Code for our baseline approach

-vikrant: Code for our CNN based model for sentimetn classification.
+vikrant: Code for our CNN based model for sentiment classification.